-Is The Model S Still "One Of The Safest Cars In America?"
+Is The Model S Still 'One Of The Safest Cars In America?'
 The IIHS Doesn't Think So...

 We also plan to keep Australian and Japanese sales of our Tesla Roadsters at a low volume, and have no plans to comply with the Australian and Japanese requirements to permit high volume sales in these jurisdictions.
 In connection with the planned introduction of the Tesla Roadster in Australia and Japan, we conducted a frontal impact test based on European Union testing standards on the Tesla Roadster in November 2009, which is required for sales exceeding certain annual volumes outside the United States.
 While the Tesla Roadster met most of the criteria for occupant protection and all criteria for high voltage safety in the front impact crash test, there were two criteria that were not met in the test.
 Based on our analysis of additional compliance options in Australia and Japan, we believe such an outcome should not limit our ability to sell the Tesla Roadster in Australia below certain annual volumes or, subject to compliance with certain Japanese import rules, have a material impact on our ability to sell Tesla Roadsters in Japan.

-Tesla was forced to file a petition in July, 2007 asking the NHTSA to exempt the Roadster from complying with advanced airbag standards.
-A three year exemption was granted on February 1st, 2008.
+Tesla was forced to file a petition in July 2007, asking the NHTSA to exempt the Roadster from complying with advanced airbag standards.
+A three-year exemption was granted on February 1, 2008.
 As part of the agreement, the passenger seat in the Roadster was welded into the farthest back position and Tesla was required to warn Roadster buyers, upon delivery, about the resulting risks for children.

 The 2013 Tesla Model S NHTSA Crash Test

-In 2013, the NHTSA performed a series of crash tests on the Model S. While the Model S was given a 5 star crash rating in all categories, the final NHTSA report states "The second row seat pan of the vehicle lifted upon impact.
+In 2013, the NHTSA performed a series of crash tests on the Model S. While the Model S was given a 5-star crash rating in all categories, the final NHTSA report states "The second row seat pan of the vehicle lifted upon impact.
 The seat pan did not contact the [driver's seat] dummy; thus, the dummy injury readings were not affected.
 After the crash test was conducted, KARCO informed the COTR that, after the placement and installation of sensors, cables, cameras, and other test equipment used to document the crash test, the seat was not fully secured."
 Tesla was forced to issue a recall, stating "In June 2013, we initiated a recall of slightly more than a thousand Model S vehicles to inspect and repair rear seat strikers that may have been compromised during the assembly process.
 Rear seat strikers are used to retain the rear seat backs in an upright position.
 Failure of this component may have resulted in the collapse of the rear seat back during a crash."
 A fairly graphic video of the NHTSA crash test and rear seat detachment can be seen here (fast forward to 2:36 for the best view).
 Based on the video, it appears the 35 MPH crash would have been devastating to anyone in the back seat and you can see the rear seat was only kept from impacting the front seats by cables linked to crash test equipment.
 Tesla later issued a similar recall for the Model X, stating a risk the third-row seat could fall forward in a crash, advising customers not to allow passengers in the third row seats until they were repaired.

 The 2014 Tesla Model S Euro NCAP Crash Test

-In November, 2014 the 'safest car in America' underwent Euro NCAP crash testing.
-In their final report, the EURO NCAP noted:
+In November 2014, the 'safest car in America' underwent Euro NCAP crash testing.
+In their final report, the Euro NCAP noted:

 "Readings from the passenger dummy indicated good protection of all body areas except the head.
 Analysis of the dummy kinematics showed that the airbag on the passenger side had 'bottomed out' i.e. there was insufficient inflation to prevent the head flattening the airbag and coming into contact with the facia, through the airbag material.
 Tesla investigated the issue and found an error in the airbag calibration software supplied by the vendor.
 Euro NCAP has been informed that this error has been corrected in all vehicles supplied to customers."
 The final report went on to say "In the more severe side pole test, dummy measurements of rib compressions indicated marginal protection of the chest."

 Overall, the Euro NCAP gave the Tesla Model S an 82% rating for adult occupant protection and a 77% rating for child occupant protection, ranking it 22nd out of the 42 cars tested in 2014 for adult occupant protection and 32nd out of 42 for child occupant protection - below the Smart Fortwo and Kia Soul.
 Within the 'Large Family Car' and 'Executive' car segments, the Tesla Model S ranked dead last for both adult occupant protection and child occupant protection.
-That said, the Euro NCAP curiously gave the Model S a 5 star rating despite having the second lower adult occupant rating and the lowest rating for child occupant protection of the nineteen cars given a five star rating in 2014.
+That said, the Euro NCAP curiously gave the Model S a 5-star rating despite having the second lower adult occupant rating and the lowest rating for child occupant protection of the nineteen cars given a five-star rating in 2014.

 The 2017 Tesla Model S IIHS Crash Test

-Early this morning, the Insurance Institute for Highway Safety (IIHS) released crash test results and safety ratings for four EVs, including the Tesla Model S, in an article entitled "NEAR MISS - Two All-Electric Cars Fall Short of Earning an IIHS Safety Award."
+Early this morning, the Insurance Institute for Highway Safety released crash test results and safety ratings for four EVs, including the Tesla Model S, in an article entitled "NEAR MISS - Two All-Electric Cars Fall Short of Earning an IIHS Safety Award."
 The IIHS stated the Tesla Model S and the BMW i3 "fall short of meeting the institute's award criteria."
 Specifically, the Model S earned an 'acceptable' rating in the small overlap frontal crash test due to the seat belt allowing the dummy's torso to move too far forward, which "allowed the dummy's head to hit the steering wheel hard through the airbag."
 The report went on to say "measurements from the dummy indicated that injuries to the head, along with the lower right leg, would be possible in a real-world crash of the same severity."
 While it may be unrelated, it is interesting to remember that the NHTSA issued a recall for Model S seatbelts on November 23, 2015, stating the "front seat belts may be improperly secured."
 In today's release, the NHTSA said Tesla plans to make changes to their seat belts to improve crash protection.

 The Model S P100D also suffered an 'acceptable' roof strength rating, while the headlights received a 'poor' rating' as visibility was 'fair' on the straightaway tests while visibility was inadequate in curves in all four tests.
 The low beams also created "some glare."
 The IIHS also noted that no crash avoidance and mitigation systems were yet available in the 2017 Model S, unlike the other three EVs tested.
 While Tesla is in the process of introducing accident avoidance and 'Autopilot 2' software functionality to vehicles built since October, the $8,000 option is based on a new hardware suite and appears to be in the very early stages of development.
 This, of course, will not stop Tesla from rolling out the software to Tesla owners.